Capxel

 Our current pipeline generates 1,956 machine-readable files per client — covering services, capabilities, differentiators, geographic focus, industry expertise, case context, and dozens of other dimensions that AI agents use to match businesses to queries.
 It's thorough because AI agents are thorough.
 They don't skim.
 They synthesize.

 And here's the part that surprises most executives: AI agents are already visiting your website.
-Our analytics platform, LIGHTHOUSE, tracks AI crawler activity across client sites.
+Our analytics platform, BEACON, tracks AI crawler activity across client sites.
 The traffic is real, it's growing, and it's coming from every major AI platform.
 The agents are showing up.
 The question is whether they're finding anything they can use.

 Test It Yourself